MycWang/1stCourseProject/CodeBook.md

 * Time domain: signals were captured at a constant rate of 50 Hz.
 * Frequency Domain: fast Fourier Transform (FFT) was applied to some of these signals

-### /(Linear/) Acceleration and Angular Velocity
+### (Linear) Acceleration and Angular Velocity
-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The features selected for this database come from the accelerometer and gyroscope.
+The accelerometer captures acceletation, the gyroscope captures angular velocity.
-These
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.

+### Body and Gravity
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+The acceleration signal was then separated into body and gravity acceleration signals using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 ### Jerk
 The body linear acceleration and angular velocity were derived in time to obtain Jerk signals .